-Jay Z is a fan of Away's 'unbreakable' suitcases
+The suitcase to consider when you're going Away

 There appeared to be only two options: Pay for a bag that costs more than a vacation, or buy another cheap suitcase that would likely break again, she said.

 So Korey and Rubio launched Away in February 2016 to provide an alternative.
-The luggage startup recorded sales of $12 million in its first year and has already won the backing of high profile investors such as rapper-entrepreneur Jay Z.
+The founders say the luggage startup recorded sales of $12 million in its first year.

 The founders put Away's early success down to its team of 41 tech-savvy millennials and their love of photo sharing app Instagram.

-Note: Correction: An earlier version of this article incorrectly described Jay Z as a direct investor of Away.